Revision Rhinoplasty Benefits: Your Second Chance at Elegance

 Explaining Revision Rhinoplasty

-A rhinoplasty is a surgical procedure that is designed to improve the appearance and/or function of a patient’s nose.
+A rhinoplasty is a surgical procedure designed to improve the appearance and/or function of a patient’s nose.
 This is not an easy task—rhinoplasty is one of the most complex plastic surgeries available and things don’t always go to plan.
-That’s where revision rhinoplasty with the experts at Becker Plastics in Philadelphia and New Jersey can help.
+That’s where revision rhinoplasty with the experts at Becker Plastic Surgery in Philadelphia and New Jersey can help.

 Patient Results